bluesNbrews/computerSystems/README.md

 ### trapRainWater.cpp

 Given an elevation map (with non-negative integers), compute how much water the terrain map will trap.
-The map is shown below
+The map is shown below.
+This algorithm runs in O(n) time.

 ![trapRainWater](https://github.com/bluesNbrews/computerSystems/blob/master/img/trapRainWater.png)